mlanza/ai-literacy/301/06-craft.md

 But which cups?
 In what order?
 Even just six of them opens up a million permutations.
 And that’s the point.

 Take the game *Six Degrees of Kevin Bacon.* Pick any actor — doesn’t matter who.
 You can trace a path to Bacon through other actors they’ve worked with.
 But those paths?
-They vary wildly.
+Countless.

 Same with ideas.